Yang-PL/Yang-PL.github.io/_pages/publications.md

 ## Journal
 * [Channel Knowledge Map for Cellular-Connected UAV via Binary Bayesian Filtering](https://arxiv.org/abs/2409.00016)\
   **Yuhang Yang**, Xiaoli Xu, Zeng Yong*, Haijian Sun and Rose Qingyang Hu.
-Submitted to IEEE Transaction on Communications
+Submitted to IEEE Transactions on Communications

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>